OtterKring/MIM_ImportScript_myBestPractice/README.md

 ```
 New-MIMError -objectClass 'user' -AnchorName 'UserName' -AnchorValue $user.UserName -ErrorName 'Invalid character' -ErrorDetail '"LastName" contains a character not matching the english alphabet'
 ```
-Not exactly less to type, but still better to understand than a sudden hash definition somewhere in the code.
+Not exactly less to type, but i find it still better to understand than a sudden hash definition somewhere in the code.

 ---
 # Appendix B: Logging

 This will be a short one:

-**Please implement a decent logging in your script!** You will need it more often than you think to find any kinds of strange behavior!
+**Please implement a decent logging in your script!** You will need it more often than you think to find any kind of strange behavior!

 If you need a working logging function, feel free to make use of [mine](https://github.com/OtterKring/PS_Write-Log).

+<br><br><br>
+Happy MIMming!